Rodash4/Project1TeamEarth/README.md

 # The Smart Pet Project (Project1TeamEarth)

 #  User Story
 The Smart Pet Project wanted a website created to showcase their pets available for adoption.
 They wanted the website to be user friendly and have an input for adoption inquiries.
 They requested to have the start up website to be expandable in future to take donations and set up a store to purchase merchandise online.
-Requested weather on page, random dog and cat facts and a search bar.
+Requested random dog and cat facts and a google search bar on the site.

 # Task
 Create website